 Contact the ditch company or the owner of the ditch.
 According to Colorado law, the owner or person in control of any canal or ditch used for irrigation is responsible for maintaining the ditch or canal.

 Please Note: This information is intended to provide a better understanding of the functions of onsite wastewater treatment and the need for proper design, installation, and maintenance.
-Always consult a licensed professional or public health official with questions regarding engineering, installation, and servicing of onsite wastewater systems.
+Always consult a licensed professional or public health official with questions regarding the engineering, installation, and servicing of onsite wastewater systems.